 Going – describes ground conditions, ranging from firm - through good to soft - and heavy.

-Starting price (SP) – the odds at the moment the race starts, determined by market movements.
+Starting price (SP) – the odds on a particular horse at the start of the race.

 Recent performances are displayed as numbers.
 1 indicates a win, 2 means second place, 3 shows third and so on.
 A 0 means a finish outside the top positions.
 A dash symbol is used to separate racing seasons, with numbers preceding it relating to the previous season.